nvramamoorthy/Coursera-PML-Project/README.md

 This way, we used the training data as the activity specification and the classification algorithm as the means to compare the execution to the specification.

+Our aim is to build a prediction model algorithm , cross validate and find the out of sample error.

+We tested the prediction model on 20 different Test cases and submitted the result as required.